docutils/docutils/sandbox/py-rest-doc/converter/newfiles/doc_style.rst

 be used to ensure consistency throughout the documentation:

 CPU
-    For \`\`central processing unit.''
+    For "central processing unit."
 Many style guides say this should be spelled out on the first use (and if you must use it, do so!).
 For the Python documentation, this abbreviation should be avoided since there's no reasonable way to predict which occurrence will be the first seen by the reader.
-It is better to use the word \`\`processor'' instead.
+It is better to use the word "processor" instead.

 POSIX
     The name assigned to a particular group of standards.
 This is always